The James Dean Memorial in Cholame

 This is the intersection as it exists today.
 It has been realigned since 1955 to make it somewhat safer, but it can still be somewhat hair-raising.
 Dean was coming from the right on Highway 46 (it was numbered “466” back then).
 Turnupseed was coming from the left and made a left turn onto Highway 41.

-This is the last photo of James Dean before the crash.
+The above photo is supposedly the last photo of James Dean before the crash.

 The photographs of the crash site were taken by Sanford Roth, who, along with Bill Hickman, were following Dean in the Ford station wagon.
 Most captions say that the man on the left is unidentified, but my guess is that he is Bill Hickman.
 On the ground just to the right of the back end of the Spyder is Rolf Wuetherich.
 Don Dooley in the black shirt and then Buster Davidson and Paul Moreno, the ambulance attendants.